joeynguyen/tagged-photos-scraper/README.md

 ## Why this tool exists

 Currently, Facebook gives you the ability to download full photo albums that you yourself have uploaded to your Facebook account.
 This [video](https://www.youtube.com/watch?v=Qw6g1Db48Ok) shows you how to do that.
-You can download [all of the data about your account history](https://www.facebook.com/settings?tab=your_facebook_information).
-However as far as I know, at this moment there's no option on Facebook.com or through their mobile app for you to download all of the photos that you've been tagged in by others.
+You can also download [all of the data about your account history](https://www.facebook.com/settings?tab=your_facebook_information).
+However, as far as I know, at this moment there's no option on Facebook.com or through their mobile app for you to download all of the photos that you've been **tagged** in by others.

 Reasons why you may want to download your tagged photos:

 - You want to print out the photos for a physical photo album and want the best quality version available on Facebook.
 - You want a local copy so that you can view offline.
 - You're worried a Facebook bug will occur where they lose the photos you're tagged in.
-- You're afraid a friend may deactivate or delete their account and you'll no longer have access to the photos they have of you.
+- You're afraid a friend may deactivate or delete their account, and you'll no longer have access to the photos they tagged you in.
 - Facebook may (rightly or wrongly) think that you violated one of their terms of service for whatever reason and choose to close your account which means you'll lose access to all the photos you're tagged in.
-- Or you, for some reason or other, may choose to close your account.
+- You, for some reason or other, may want to close your account.

 ## Why I decided to build it